aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/list/isliststyledefinition/_index.md

 ### Remarks

-When this property is true, the [`Style`](../style) property returns the list style that this list defines.By modifying properties of a list that defines a list style, you modify the properties of the list style.A list that is a definition of a list style cannot be applied directly to paragraphs to make them numbered.
+When this property is true, the [`Style`](../style) property returns the list style that this list defines.

+By modifying properties of a list that defines a list style, you modify the properties of the list style.

+A list that is a definition of a list style cannot be applied directly to paragraphs to make them numbered.

 ### Examples